RhizomaticRobin/Soft-hybrid-robot-gripper/README.md

 # Soft-hybrid-robot-gripper
-Personal project for a robotic end effector tool.
-See https://www.reddit.com/r/robotics/comments/kduprz/examples_of_3d_printed_soft_robotics/ for more details.
+Personal project for a robotic end effector tool